February 2, 2017

-“It has only been 2 months since I have graduated, and although I did not get my college degree in education, Costa Rica TEFL gave me the tools I needed and the confidence to be able to work in a classroom setting.
+“It has only been 2 months since I graduated, and although I did not get my college degree in education, Costa Rica TEFL gave me the tools I needed and the confidence to be able to work in a classroom setting.
 Costa Rica TEFL teaches students the communicative approach which I use every single day teaching at my job!
 I often use activities and methodologies that I learned from Costa Rica TEFL in my classrooms.
 After completing the program, I felt secure in my abilities to teach English as a foreign language.

 I teach both group and one-on-one English classes at the school.
 I teach students of many ages!
 I teach three different adult classes, all Intermediate low level.
 I teach two kids’ classes ages 8-12, one kids’ class ages 6-7, and another kids’ class ages 3-5.